temporalio/cli/docs/workflow/start.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### start

 Starts a new Workflow Execution.

-When invoked successfully, the Workflow and Run Ids of the recently started Workflow are returned.
+>When invoked successfully, the Workflow and Run Ids of the recently started Workflow are returned.

 **--address**
 host:port for Temporal frontend service